 Yes.
-AgentCtl supplies the developer or operator with numerous CLI commands for working with Ligato.
+Agentctl supplies the user with numerous CLI commands for working with Ligato.

-etcdctl and vppctl provide CLI commands for interacting with an etcd data store and VPP respectively.
+Interacting with an etcd data and VPP data plane can be accomplished using etcdctl and vppctl respectively.
 The quickstart guide contains samples for etcdctl and vppctl.
-The VPP CLI supported by agentctl, REST or by attaching to VPP is explained here.
+The VPP CLI is supported by agentctl, REST or by attaching to VPP is explained here.